MavenCode/KubeflowTraining/Mavencode_Kubeflow_Labs/New Scenario/step3.md

 ## Task

-Now push the scenerio you made to your repository:
+Now push the scenario you created to your repository:

 `git add .`{{execute}}